Bolt Action (wargame)

 Bolt Action is a miniature wargame produced by Warlord Games.
 It is set during World War II and uses 28mm-sized models.
 The game was developed by Alessio Cavatore and Rick Priestley.
 The first edition of the rulebook was published in 2012, and the second edition was published in 2016.
-Supplements for the game include The Korean War and Konflikt '47, set in a Dieselpunk and supernatural alternate history of World War II.
+The most recent edition of the game is the third edition published in 2024.
+Supplements for the game include The Korean War, an alternate history setting Operation Sea Lion and Konflikt '47, set in a Dieselpunk and supernatural alternate history of World War II.